aklinkert/puppet-master/docs/clients.md

 # Clients

 Right now the clients listed on this page are available.

-If you want to contribute a client in an additional language
+> **Note**: If you want to contribute a client in an additional language please implement the [API spec](api.md#swagger-spec) and add it to this docs section!

 ## PHP